tartley/missile-commander/README.md

   or that github issue I commented on or that links to a newer PR against Godot to add a replacement for ParalaxBackground
 * Fix draw order? (see docs/text/writing/godot-draw-order.md)

-* Shots cause an BangShot, which:
-  - Looks different from Pop
-  - does per-frame expanding collision check to destroy Missiles.
-  - BangShot color starts magenta, ends blue, I think.
-Switch that around.